-I had such a hole in my heart because of my X-husband abandoning me and my son.
-He came back and acted as if it was going to be a fun family experience.
-It looked as if it might become what I had dreamed of having.
+I had such a hole in my heart where my ex-husband had left me and left my son.
+When he came back and he looked like fun and all that kind of stuff.
+The dream that I had always had of us being a family, of my son having two parents and things like that.
+It looked as if it might come true.
 That’s when I began smoking crack cocaine.
-I quickly became addicted, and the shame of not becoming who I really wanted to be was tremendous, and it weighed heavy upon me.
-It was so intense I couldn’t stand to not be high.
-After I had spent all of my savings and all of my paycheck I would do whatever I needed to get more drugs.
-If someone wanted to trade sex for drugs I would do that.
-I would trade food stamps for drugs.
-I would steal for drugs.
+It quickly becomes addictive because, as I said, who I am and what I wanted to be, the shame was just tremendous and horrific.
+It just weighed on me.
+So I couldn’t stand to not be high.
+After I had spent all of the money in my savings account and all of my paycheck then you do what you can.
+If someone wanted to trade sex for drugs, I did it.
+If somebody wanted me to trade food stamps or go steal something to trade for drugs, I did it.
 The more I did it the more I had to do it.
 I just couldn’t stand to live with myself.
 I did all of those things.
 I prostituted myself.
 I stole from my family.
 I stole from my son.
-I eventually ended up in jail because of stealing.
-That’s when things started turning around.
+I ended up eventually in jail for stealing from my family.
+That’s when things kinda turned around.

-I think trusting God enough to talk straight to Him is what really started my turn around.
-After that the Word of God began opening up to me.
-When I began to understand *Romans 8:1-2 is when I started to trust that He loved me and wanted the best for me.
-I began to believe He loved me when I was prostituting myself, when I was in the crack house; that he had never left me.
-All the times I was afraid and hiding from my father, God was there with me, protecting me.
-He also showed me that my life wasn’t over.
+I trusted Him enough to talk to Him straight.
+After that, it’s like the Word of God opened up to me.
+I remember Romans 8:1-2 “There is therefore now no condemnation for those who are in Christ Jesus.”
+That is when I started to trust that He loved me and wanted the best for me.
+He loved me when I was in the crack house, he loved me when I was prostituting myself, that actually he had never left me.
+That all those times when I was afraid and hiding from my father, that He was there with me and He protected me.
+He showed me something else; that my life wasn’t over.